5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 5. It keeps polling every 2 seconds and outputs any statusses on the screen.
 6. You can exit the screen by using `Ctrl+a` and after that `Ctrl+d` (detaching the screen) in your terminal/Putty.

-## Other information

-### Troubleshooting

-You can ask questions in the issues system.

-### Error Reporting

-The application does not proper report errors.
-This needs to be done in an update coming soon.

-### IPTables rules

-Whatsapp uses an HTTPS connection which is going outbound:

-`iptables -A OUTPUT -o eth0 -p tcp --dport 443 -m state --state NEW,ESTABLISHED -j ACCEPT`

-`iptables -A INPUT -i eth0 -p tcp --sport 443 -m state --state ESTABLISHED -j ACCEPT`